GeoffPidcock/buildmas24/readme.md

 ### Day 6 - Publish
 - Brought scripts together into a streamlit app
-- Published to the web using streamlit cloud
+- Attempted to publish to the web using streamlit cloud - developing in WSL, and moving the model to S3, may be necessary in future.

 ![day 6 gif](./assets/day06.gif)